-You can generate both kinds of document from one of a range of templates, or create a document without using any template.
+You can generate both kinds of document using a range of templates, or create a document without using any template.
 The templates are all those available through the Report Generator (specification documents) or Linked Document Editor (management documents), whether system-provided or user-designed.